Hermitian and non-Hermitian topology in active matter: Non-Hermitian band topology

 While a unidirectional hopping term in the Jordan form may seem to be hardly realizable in experimental setups, exceptional points are ubiquitous in nature because they can appear by using simple gain and loss or dissipative couplings.
 A minimal Hamiltonian of the exceptional point is

 which depends on two real parameters $\gamma$ and $a$. $i\gamma$ represents the on-site gain and loss, which leads to the non-Hermiticity of the Hamiltonian.
-If one multiplies the Hamiltonian by the imaginary unit $i$, $\gamma$ corresponds to the natural frequency and $a$ represents the dissipation between two components.
+If one multiplies the Hamiltonian by the imaginary unit $i$, $\gamma$ corresponds to the natural frequency and $a$ represents the dissipation between two components, the latter of which can be introduced by, e.g., aligning interaction between active particles as we will discuss in Sec.~\ref{sec:5c2}.
 This Hamiltonian has exceptional points at $\gamma=\pm a$, where one obtains only one eigenvector $\psi\propto(i,\pm 1)^T$.
 Figure \ref{exceptional_point_fig}(b) shows the eigenvalues of the Hamiltonian at different $\gamma$.
 We can see the singular behavior around the exceptional points, which plays important roles both in the topological protection of the exceptional point and its application to enhanced sensitivity as we will discuss below.

 Exceptional points are topologically protected in a similar sense to Weyl points \cite{Armitage2018,Kawabata2019b}.
 To understand the topological protection of exceptional points, we consider the following Hamiltonian,